-- name the asset filename. url is also supported - asset hash asset hash - algorithm hash algorithm - locations location(s) where the asset can be fetched from - cache\dirs list of cache directories - expire time in seconds for the asset to expire - metadata metadata which will be saved inside metadata file fetch()
+- algorithm hash algorithm - locations location(s) where the asset can be fetched from - cache dirs list of cache directories - expire time in seconds for the asset to expire - metadata metadata which will be saved inside metadata file fetch()

 Fetches the asset.
 First tries to find the asset on the provided cache\dirs list.
 Then tries to download the asset from the locations list provided.